replaysMike/AnyRetry/README.md

 ## Usage

-Simplest usage is simply retry calling a method if it fails.
+Basic usage would be to retry execution of a method if it throws an exception.
-If any exception is thrown, it will retry up to 10 times every 5 seconds.
-If it fails every time, a RetryTimeoutException will be thrown.
+If any exception is thrown, it will retry up to 10 times every 5 seconds (configurable).
+If it exceeds the maximum number of retries, a `RetryTimeoutException` will be thrown.

 ```csharp
 using AnyRetry;